rynop/twirpl/README.md

 env LAMBDA_NAME="TwirplTest" ./deploy.sh
 curl -H 'Content-Type:application/json' -d '{"term":"wahooo"}' https://<your APIG>.execute-api.us-east-1.amazonaws.com/prod/twirp/com.rynop.coolapi.image.Image/CreateGiphy
 ```

+### Testing protobuf

+> NOTE: currently waiting on resolution to https://github.com/twitchtv/twirp/pull/46 before this will work.
+You can patch your generated `service.twirp.go` files until this issue is resolved.

-3. See test case at [twirpl_test.go](./twirpl_test.go) for how to use the go client as well as sending protobuf requests.
+See test case at [twirpl_test.go](./twirpl_test.go) for how to use the go client as well as sending protobuf requests.

 ## CI / Automation